 Growing up rainy day treats meant pakoras or pudas – never did kids hope for rain as much as we did.
 A besan da puda topped it with some Maggi Chili Sauce and you’re in heaven.
 Throw in a couple cups of chai after and food coma has been achieved!

 When I grew up we had a very different notion of what was considered healthy.
 You routinely heard your grandmother say things like, “Oh have just one, it’s healthy.”
 Why was a besan puda healthy?
 Because of all of the veggies, it was cooked in oil versus ghee, and you ate it with yogurt (lol).

 Pudas are crispy, savory, and so amazingly flavorful, that just thinking about them makes my mouth water.
 They’re incredibly easy to make and don’t need a lot of garnish or sides, which means a short time to table.
-As much as I adore Indian food, it’s traditionally time consuming and thus not always my go to when I’m hangry.
-Luckily, this is one of my go to’s when I’m craving something Indian but not willing to put in a load of effort.
+As much as I adore Punjabi food, it’s traditionally time consuming and thus not always my go-to when I’m hangry.
+Luckily, this is one of my go-to’s when I’m craving something Punjabi but not willing to put in a load of effort.

 They don’t reheat all that well, so unfortunately, it’s best to make these fresh.
 That said, I do keep the batter in the fridge for up to 3 days.
 It does separate a bit, so just stir and you’re off to the races.

 * The % Daily Value tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.